 Majors in Computer Science must earn a grade of 'C' or better in all Computer Science courses.
-Students must complete 128 semester hours of course work outlined below.
-The Computer Science major consists of 16 required courses (48 hours) and an additional 7 courses (21 hours) of Computer Science electives, of which 2 courses (6 hours) must be at the senior level (400 or greater).
-The prerequisites must be carefully followed.
+Students must complete 126 semester hours of course work.
+The Computer Science required courses consist of 17 courses (51 hours) and an additional 5 courses (15 hours) of Computer Science electives, of which 3 courses

+(9 hours) must be at the senior level (400 or greater).
+Prerequisites must be carefully followed.